johntran1203/NBA-Players/README.md

 Look up past and present NBA players and what team did they play for and maybe there best year that they play.
 When searching up a player it will show them the team they play for and the jersey they worn.

+Or look up a team and display the players playing for them and the combine team stats of every players as one.

 ## API and Data Sample

 https://www.balldontlie.io/api/v1/players?search=lebron